uri157/TheFightingGame/README.md

-Here’s a clean, English **README.md** with your screenshots correctly referenced (make sure those files exist at the exact paths and casing shown):

----

 # The Fighting Game (C++ / SFML)

 > Final project for **Object-Oriented Programming** — my first programming course at university.